1,527 miles of bladed roads are divided into:

 Spare graders may be utilized to help during winter storms.

 Two plow trucks are designated to remove snow and apply sand/salt to oil and paved surface roads.
-Two graders are allocated for snow and ice removal on Calcium Chloride and MG30 roads.
+Two graders are allocated for snow and ice removal on MG 30 roads.

 Back roads or blind roads will not be plowed unless deemed necessary by Public Works.